logo

 Paralegal Degree Information

-Whether you’re just starting out on your career path or switching careers, the decision to pursue a paralegal degree can be both exciting and a little overwhelming.
-Understanding how to find the right program for you will help determine your success in your future paralegal career.
-According to the National Center for Educational Statistics (NCES), there are over 650 not-for-profit colleges and universities in the US that train and educate aspiring paralegals.1 Continue reading to learn about the levels of paralegal degrees (e.g., certificate, associate, bachelor’s, and master’s), how to choose the degree that best matches your career goals, and expert advice on paralegal degree choices.
+Whether you’re just starting on your career path or switching careers, the decision to pursue a paralegal degree can be both exciting and overwhelming.
+Finding the right program will help determine your success in your future paralegal career.
+According to the National Center for Educational Statistics (NCES), 500 not-for-profit colleges and universities offer legal assistant and paralegal programs.1 Continue reading to learn about paralegal degrees by level, how to choose the degree that best matches your career goals, and expert advice on paralegal degree choices.

 Table of Contents